domhof/DHThreadSafeWrapper/README.md

 # DHThreadSafeWrapper
 Combines a value with a dispatch queue.
-The dispatch queue is used handle concurrent read/write access.
+The dispatch queue is used to handle concurrent read/write access.

 ## Examples
 ```swift